Geoff’s Wedding

 To my left was Jack, but there was an empty chair.
 Jack wasn't there.

 Can I ask you guys a question before you tell the story?
 How was the seating?
 I put hours and hours.

-Emily and I both put hours and hours of trying to fit you guys where you would have people to talk to and it wouldn't be awkward.
+Emily and I both put hours and hours of like trying to fit you guys where you would be have people to talk to and it wouldn't be awkward.
+Okay.

+So this is, this is, you know, right before the ceremony itself.
 And like I said, to my left, there's an empty chair where Jack's supposed to be seated.
-Then there was someone on the other side, and then your mother

 to the left as well.
 And then, you know, Eric and I are talking, just shooting the shit.

-And then Jack comes up and he like stands right in front of me and he leans down and looks at me and goes, I'm supposed to tell Jackie to go stand over there.
+And then Jack comes up and he like stands right in front of me and like leans down and looks at me and goes, I'm supposed to tell Jackie to go stand over there.

 And I'm just like nodding at him, nodding.
-And I point and I go she's right there
+And I point and I go, She's right there.

-oh yeah we had a tattoo artist yeah everybody's tattoos fell out.
 Really?
 Not everybody, but a lot of them.

 I think Michael got one.
 I think it fell out.